SergioEstevao/SVESwiftExtensions/README.md

-# SVELibrary
+# SVESwiftExtensions

-A description of this package.
+A group of extensions that make common operations in Swift a bit easier.